Criminal Record Expungement

 - Crimes of a sexual nature such as rape, sexual battery or sexual imposition

 - Sexual offenses against a child, such as obscenity, pornography, and rape

-Call our law office for a free evaluation of your conviction dismissal today.
+Call our law office for an evaluation of your conviction dismissal today.

 - Expungement of Felonies, Misdemeanors and Infractions

 - Housing and Employment After a Criminal Conviction Expungement

 - Know When to Petition the Court for Expungement